 extractall() on it.
 In the parenthesis, here's a quick guide to the syntax

-We extracted the text that came after a hyphen when the start of the string had any set of characters followed by a hyphen.
+We extracted the shortest possible string of text that came after a hyphen when the start of the string had any set of characters followed by a hyphen.

 Here's a quick question for you.
 What are we expecting to catch with the pattern